Huii0529/MSc_STQD6014_DataScience_Project_2/README.md

 **FANG JIA HUI**

-MSc of Data Science & Analytics
+MSc in Data Science & Analytics

 Universiti Kebangsaan Malaysia (UKM)

+_This project was completed as part of the Master of Science in Data Science programme for academic purposes._